mcminis1/mcminis1.github.io/docs/_posts/2023-01-27-model-comparison.markdown

 - These local models are nice for some use cases, but aren't ready for a "Deck Chat"-like conversational AI.
 The main limitation is input token length.
 To provide the context to give good answers, you can't just pull a model off of the shelf and feed it a few examples.
 It makes up all kinds of stuff.
 - You can shard models and run in float16 (or even int8) if you want to run a big model on a smaller card.
 Using the [accelerate framework](https://huggingface.co/docs/accelerate/usage_guides/big_modeling) to do it makes it possible (though I wouldn't call it easy yet).
 - Originally I built the backend on FastAPI, but refactored it to Flask.
 I don't have enough GPU ram for multiple workers.
 To really serve multiple workers, I need to think a little more about how to structure the app and what frameworks is right ot run it.
+- Bigger models don't always mean better results.
+Performance will depend on the task at hand, whether you fine tune, how you write the prompt, and how you do inference.

 ### Conclusions